-You can see there were a few lost digits by the time I got all the gloves off the hands.
-The trick to minimizing any casualties is to run the gloved hand under a bit of water, and very gently slide the glove off.
-You have to take your time when you’re working on the fingers.
-You may have to dribble a little water into the glove, but be careful not to melt the fingers with the water.
+Take your time when you’re working on the fingers.
+You may have to drip a bit of water into the glove, but be careful not to melt the fingers with the water.

-When they came upon them, they were a little puzzled, and not sure what to do with them, so they loaded them into a basket and brought them up to the back deck.
+When the kids discovered the colourful frozen hands sitting in the sand, they were a little puzzled, and not sure what to do with them, so they loaded them into a basket and brought them up to the back deck.
 It was then that I thought to get the salt.